sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.23 -> 3.24

+Please upgrade to the [`v3.24.0` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.24.0/docker-compose) by following the [standard upgrade procedure](#standard-upgrade-procedure).

 ## 3.22 -> 3.23

 No manual migration required.